 It is important for drivers to understand how to use roundabouts otherwise accidents can occur.

 Roundabouts improve traffic flow as they act as speed breakers and prevent accidents on four way lanes.
 However, it is important for drivers to understand how to use these roundabouts otherwise accidents can occur.
-In this post, our St. Louis car accident lawyer will discuss some important points regarding liability in a roundabout car crash.

 How to find out who is at the fault?